emaphp/regnumassets/README.md

 This crate provides a set of tools for parsing/extracting asset files from your local installation of *Champions of Regnum*.

+ > **IMPORTANT**: The content this library provides access to is copyrighted material.
+They either belong to Nimble Giant Entertainment or other third parties.
+This crate is not intended to violate any copyright laws.
+Make a fair and discrete use of this library.

 ### Basic Usage ###

 *Champions of Regnum* comes with 2 types of asset files: *index* files and *database* files.
 Both of these files are located in the game installation folder and use the `.idx` and `.sdb` extensions respectively.
 Each file contains a given set of asset files, that could be either sounds, music, textures, etc. For each index file there's a corresponding database files.
 Index files do not include the assets but provide information on how to retrieve a given asset from the database file.